cbuckowitz/mars2020-parachute-message/README.md

 64 0 bKzN¶J_W [34, 11, 58, 14, 118, 10, 31, 23]
 ```

-So there it is, the maybe not so secret DARE MIGHTY THINGS.
+So there it is, DARE MIGHTY THINGS.

-What ist the last one in the outer ring.
+Then that one in the outer ring.
 Being lucky again this starts at 0 and has 4 letters, thus passing the filter.
 Looking at N, W and the 2 groups of 3 letters, this might pass for geo coordinates if the letters are substituted for their raw source numbers.
 This is giving [34°11'58"N 118°10'31"W](https://www.google.com/maps/place/34%C2%B011'58.0%22N+118%C2%B010'31.0%22W).
 News says this is the JPL lab where major portions of work on Perseverance were done.

-Well, sketching it up It looks simple barcode. why couldn't silly me read this right away, when I first saw this in the footage ;)
+Well, looking at the sketch, It looks like simple barcode.
+Why couldn't silly me first thing simply read this, when I saw the parachute in the footage ;)